tkhyn/djangorecipebook/README.rst

 djangorecipebook:gunicorn
    Creates a gunicorn service launcher for the project

-djangorecipebook:fcgi
-   Creates a fcgi script for the project

 djangorecipebook:test
    Creates a script that invokes ``manage.py test [apps]``, or pytest_